Procurement Software: Unified vs. Stand-Alone

 Implementation and ongoing costs

 While on-site implementation of stand-alone procurement solutions may seem more cost effective, the total cost of ownership (TCO) is much higher compared with a unified procurement software solution.
 The TCO includes hardware costs, software licensing and renewal fees, overheads as well as IT costs for the upkeep of the system.
-Implementation of multiple stand-alone applications will require multiple downtimes and multiple training programs for each software.
+Implementation of multiple stand-alone applications will require multiple downtimes and training programs for each software.
 When TCOs are compared, unified procurement platform solutions prove to be more cost effective in the long term.

 Impact on overall source-to-pay operations

-A unified procurement software platform such as SMART by GEP helps automate and steamline all source-to-pay processes rather than parts of it, delivering far greater efficiencies and performance compared with a stand-alone procurement software.
+A unified procurement software platform such as GEP SMARTTM helps automate and steamline all source-to-pay processes rather than parts of it, delivering far greater efficiencies and performance compared with a stand-alone procurement software.
 Users have to learn and use a single system for all their sourcing and procurement operations, boosting overall adoption and impact of the solution.